fourdim/shiki-tex/README.md

 1. Paste your code into the editor
 2. Select your preferred language and theme
 3. Copy the generated LaTeX code
-4. Paste it into your LaTeX document
+4. Paste it back into your LaTeX document

 The syntax highlighting will be automatically applied when you compile your LaTeX document.